-Hello I’m Francesco Vigni, robotic scientist and a licensed engineer in computer and automation based in Munich, DE.
+Hello, I’m Francesco Vigni, a robotic scientist and a licensed engineer in computer and automation currently based in Naples, IT.

-I’m an energetic person, with a particular focus on formality, who loves to understand the problems and to change approach in order to get to the solution.
+I’m an energetic person, with a particular focus on formality, who loves to understand the problems and to change approaches in order to get to the solution.

 At 24 I received my Degree in Ingegneria Gestionale (Management Engineering) at Università degli studi di Siena.

 At 27 I received my Master Degree in Computer and Automation Engineering in the track Robotics and Automation Engineering with the highest score possible.
 110/110 con Lode at Università degli studi di Siena.

 At 28, my very first published article was awarded as Finalist for the award Best Paper in Human-Robot Interaction at ICRA2019. nomination-icra-2019/

 I was fortunate to spend my years studying in the amazing city of Siena, at 28 I started my position as a Research Assistant under the supervision of Prof. Haddadin at the Munich School of Robotics and Machine Intelligence – TUM in Munich.

 I value trust and responsibility within a Team, together with a well-oiled feedback culture.
 It’s normal to adjust behaviours and avoid mistakes.
 Still, it’s even more important to accept critics in a constructive way, provide satisfaction whenever possible and enable a great work-life balance.
 I believe that these values are the ground for long-term growth.

 I believe that the most important skill a scientist can have is to be curious.